segmentio/conf/README.md

 func main() {
     var config struct {
-        Message string `json:"m" help:"A message to print."` }
+        Message string `conf:"m" help:"A message to print."` }

     // Load the configuration, either from a config file, the environment or the program arguments.